Nicolepcx/Transformers-in-Action/README.md

 Every notebook contains buttons so that the notebook can be oppend and run on the chosen cloud service like this:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()   [![Gradient](https://assets.paperspace.io/img/gradient-badge.svg)]()
+__NOTE:__ As of the currently used version of Hugging Face datasets there is an issue on Kaggle, which is why it is, for now, not supported for the notebooks.

-Also, each notebook is connected with this Github repo, meaning by running a notebook, it will automatically clone the repo, so you can easily access all resources outside the notebook.
+Each notebook is connected with this Github repo, meaning by running a notebook, it will automatically clone the repo, so you can easily access all resources outside the notebook.
 Like customs functions and classes as well as utility functions to automatically install the requirements per chapter:

-__NOTE:__ As of the currently used version of Hugging Face datasets there is an issue on Kaggle, which is why it is, for now, not supported for the notebooks.

 ```
 !git clone https://github.com/Nicolepcx/Transformers-in-Action.git